quenchaman/antaeus/README.md

 Why: With in memory DB I will just map the customers to invoices where needed, no memory overhead, but surely performance will suffer.
 If I go the route of changing Invoice model I will break the contract with PaymentProvider and it has to rebuild and redeploy.
 I can invent a new invoice class used just for carrying the Customer for the currency check, but for simplicity I will not.

 #### I won't have time for...
-- ExchangeProvider will make network requests to convert currency and there many things can go wrong, but I won't cover all cases.
+- ExchangeProvider will make network requests to convert currency and there many things can go wrong, but I will cover only the happy path.
 - Having separate database for testing is a good practice.
 I will just cleanup the current one when testing.
 - Creating a Dal abstraction for the common operations on a table.
 - Create a REST endpoint on which the client can check the status of the billing.